 where \( X \) represents any of the aforementioned metrics. \( X^{ab} \) denotes the metric for the note co-authored by teams \( a \) and \( b \), while \( X^a \) and \( X^b \) refer to the metrics for the notes written individually by teams \( a \) and \( b \), respectively.

-We then performed a linear regression analysis using ordinary least squares (OLS), with the $I$s as independent variables and evaluations by Democrats, Republicans, and experts as dependent variables.
-The results of this analysis are presented in Table \ref{tab:quant_regression}.
+We then performed a linear regression analysis using ordinary least squares (OLS), with $I$ as the independent variable and evaluations by Democrats, Republicans, and experts as the dependent variables.
+The results of this analysis are presented in Table~\ref{tab:quant_regression}.